 The first place to begin is to calculate your keto macros.
-This basically means you’re going to work out how much fat, carbs, and protein you are going to be eating.
+This basically means you're going to work out how much fat, carbs, and protein you are going to eat.

 Macros vary from person to person and even from week to week.
 You should aim to calculate your macros for every 10 pounds you gain or lose in weight, to make sure they remain accurate.

-Typically, men get more calories per day than women, and active people generally should eat more fat per day.
+Typically, men get more calories per day than women and, in general, active people should eat more fat per day.

-The ratios of the macros you eat will not change: you should aim for 75% fat, 20% protein, and 5% carbohydrates on the Standard Keto Diet, but you can see variations of 5-10% per macros on the other two variations.
+The ratios of the macros you eat will not change: you should aim for 75% fat, 20% protein, and 5% carbohydrates on the Standard Keto Diet, but you can see variations of 5-10% per macros on the TKD or CKD.

 There is no right or wrong rule here, and we recommend you try it out for yourself to see where you respond best.

-Generally speaking, though, most people don’t eat nearly enough fat (as we’ve been programmed to eat fat-free our entire lives).
+Generally speaking, most people don't eat nearly enough fat, as we've been programmed to believe that “fat-free” is better our entire lives.

-We’re working on making our own keto calculator, but in the meantime, we love this one by Ruled.Me, which walks you through the steps on how to calculate your keto macros; once you know you’re macros, using our Konscious keto diet menu will be a breeze.
+We’re working on making our own keto calculator, but in the meantime, we love this one by Ruled.Me, which walks you through the steps on how to calculate your keto macros.
+Once you know your macros, using our Konscious keto diet menu will be a breeze.

 All you have to do is answer each of the questions (your age, sex, height, weight, activity levels) on the calculator, and you will be given a set of macros to follow.

-These Apps are designed to track carbs and are an easy way for you to learn how to create your own keto diet menus and stay within range.
+These apps are designed to track carbs and are an easy way to create your own keto diet menus and stay within range.